 Adam reached its peak rank of #22 in the U.S. in the 1980s, and is currently at #73.
 (Top 2000 Names, 2015)

 Shown below is a comparison of the popularity of the boy name Adam and affiliated names.
-Popular variation forms of Adam (#79 in 2014) are Adan (#373 in 2014), Addison and Addie.
-These boy names reached the height of their popularity in 2004 (usage of 0.5285%) and have become much less widespread since (usage 0.387%, 26.8% less).
-Adam is more familiar than the rest, though Adan has become trendy as well, while Addison and Addie becoming less fashionable.
-Adam (#79) and Adan (#373) are two of the more trendy boy names here, with Adam having a revival in usage.
+Popular variation forms of Adam (#79 2 years ago) are Adan (#373 2 years ago), Addison and Addie.
+These relations of Adam reached the height of their popularity in 2004 (usage of 0.5285%) and are somewhat less widespread today (usage 0.387%, 26.8% less).
+Adam is more familiar than the rest, though Adan has become trendy as well, while Addison and Addie are now somewhat dated.
 (Top 1000 Birth Names Records, 2014)